Signs that your falconry service isn't fit for purpose

 Honestly, sending your bird to have a bath while confused, and possibly aroused, seagulls watch it… is not what we call falconry.

-It’s not about killing
+It’s not about killing.

-It’s all about training the birds the right way
+It’s all about training the birds the right way.

-You see, the birds of prey or raptors have to be trained correctly, just the same as any service professional.
+You see, the birds of prey have to be trained correctly, just the same as any service professional.
 Raptors are naturally inclined to kill.
 They have a very short brain stem that means that there is no thinking time between their instinctive reaction to launch themselves at tasty prey and actually doing it.

 One word- Control.

 Bird of prey trained to control will focus on the handler and keep to the site being worked.
 It will work in the areas that have issues without flying off.
 A hunting bird will not see its handler as a provider if it cannot kill, in most cases, they will go off and hunt elsewhere and ignore the handler.